 This property used to be home to one of the biggest bootleggers in the country between 1912 and 1918.
-Dave Davidson was known to be a legendary sly bootlegger back in the day, and to hide his tire tracks leading to his hidden still, he would leave a trail of corn for his sheep to eat.
+The owner was known to be a legendary sly bootlegger back in the day; to hide his tire tracks leading to his hidden still, he would leave a trail of corn for his sheep to eat.
 The sheep’s hooves would erase the tracks and keep revenuers from finding his still.

 2: 133 S. Center Street

 Between 1901 and 1918 the original building, which has since been reconstructed, occupied the Women’s Christian Temperance Union.
 The group is best known for opening the very first library in Casper, but also known for pouring all the liquor in town into the North Platte river during the prohibition era.
 The new building, which is now local furniture store Sierra West, used to be a Harry Yesness Store.
 Harry Yesness was a comedian that came to Casper to perform a comedy show at the Elks’ Club.
 Before his show, Harry needed a suit pressing.
 After realizing the business’s potential due to the cost being an absurd three dollars, he sold all of his belongings and purchased the store himself.

 Just about the only thing that has changed at the Rialto Theatre is the price of admission.
 When it opened in 1921, admission for adults was 40 cents, and only a dime for children.
 The Rialto’s elegant interior made it the go-to theatre for first run films.
 In 1928, it became the first Casper theatre to feature a Vitaphone sound system, marking the end to the silent film era here in town.
 In 1993, the Rialto was added to the National Register of Historic Places.